First Fridays: February 2018

 Issues the University has faced during the last 90 years may appear bureaucratic and boring – instituting and maintaining tenure, securing funding, planning for campus needs.
 But the stories inside the issues are often times touching and maddening and enlightening.
 Join in celebrating the 90th anniversary of the University of Minnesota Archives as staff share a few of these stories that have gone into history.

-Presented by Carissa Hansen, Archivist, Upper Midwest Literary Archives
+Presented by Jennifer Shaw-Spence, Archivist, Upper Midwest Literary Archives

 From Sacred Heart to Minneota, to Moorhead, Duluth, and Minneapolis, life on the great plains isn’t always easy.
 Neither is writing and publishing on the prairie.
 This talk will examine the work of Minnesota poets and authors, exploring themes of isolation, adaptation, relationships with the environment, and other struggles that give depth to Minnesota’s literary legacy.